Approximating delta invariants in the sense of complements of plt type: Introduction

 \end{theorem}

-However, the approximation in the sense of complements of plt type in Theorem \ref{mainthm:1} is not finer than above approximation by special divisors.
-In fact, they are not necessarily related to each other.
-There exist lc places of some complements of plt type which are not special divisors.
-The converse direction is not true either, that is, a special divisor over $X$ cannot always necessarily be achieved as an lc place of some complement of plt type.
-We will give counter-examples in the last section.
+However, the approximation by lc places of plt complements in Theorem \ref{mainthm:1} is not finer than the above approximation by special divisors.
+In fact, there exist lc places of some plt complements which are not special divisors.
+We will give a counter-example in the last section.
+The converse direction has not been addressed here, that is, we do not answer the question that whether a special divisor over $X$ can always be achieved as an lc place of some plt complements.

-It's now well known to experts that weakly special divisors can be characterized in the sense of complements, e.g. \cite[Appendix]{BLX19}.
-However, it is not known how to give a similar 'if and only if' characterization for special divisors, though this characterization is known in a local viewpoint, that is, there is a correspondence between special divisors over $(X,\Delta)$ and $\bC^*$-equivariant Koll\'ar components over the cone vertex of $(Z,\Gamma)$, where $(Z,\Gamma)$ is the affine cone over $(X,\Delta)$ with respect to a multiple of $-(K_X+\Delta)$, see Section \ref{section 3}.
-We put here the following question that hasn't been addressed in this note.
+It is now well known to experts that weakly special divisors can be characterized in the sense of complements, e.g. \cite[Appendix]{BLX19}.
+However, it is not known how to give a similar characterization for special divisors, though this characterization is known in a local viewpoint, that is, there is a correspondence between special divisors over $(X,\Delta)$ and $\bC^*$-equivariant Koll\'ar components over the cone vertex of $(Z,\Gamma)$, where $(Z,\Gamma)$ is the affine cone over $(X,\Delta)$ with respect to a multiple of $-(K_X+\Delta)$, see \cite{LWX21}.
+We put here the following question that has not been addressed in this note.

-\begin{question} How to give an 'if and only if' characterization of special divisors in the sense of complements (in a global viewpoint)? \end{question}
+\begin{question} How to give a characterization of special divisors in the sense of complements (just as the characterization for weakly special divisors)? \end{question}

+\begin{remark} Recently, Ziquan Zhuang has given a positive answer to the converse direction.
+That is, a special divisor over $X$ can always be achieved as an lc place of some plt complements, thus giving the desired characterization of special divisors.
+See the survey \cite[Theorem 4.12]{Xu20b}. \end{remark}

 The paper is organized as follows.
 In Section \ref{section 2} we provide some necessary preliminaries.
-In Section \ref{section 3}, we characterize good divisors in a local viewpoint.
-In Section \ref{section 4}, we prove Theorem \ref{mainthm:1}.
-In Section \ref{section 5}, we prove Theorem \ref{mainthm:2}.
-In last section we provide counter-examples to explain that special divisors and lc places of complements of plt type are not necessarily related to each other.
+In Section \ref{section 3}, we prove Theorem \ref{mainthm:1}.
+In Section \ref{section 4}, we prove Theorem \ref{mainthm:2}.
+In the last section we provide a counter-example to explain that lc places of plt complements may not correspond to special divisors.